Staff Contact Details:

 towards living in and contributing to an inclusive and caring community and a society of diverse religions

-Religious Education is taught by Ms Holland (Head of RE), Ms Petrovics, Mr Dyer and Mr Williams.
+Religious Education is taught by Mr Dyer, Ms Holland and Ms Petrovics

 Key Stage 3

-At KS3 students have one RE lesson per week and set homework every other week.
+At KS3 students have one RE lesson per week.
+To find out more about homework requirements, please visit the Homework section of this website.
 Students study the following topics:

 - Introduction to RE